Historical figures in the banner above are (L-R):

 Rev. Jesse Knight, Frank Higel, Bertha Honoré Palmer, Dr. Fred Albee, John Nolen

 Circus Train Car

 Pictures of the circus car's move from the Florida Railroad Museum in Parrish, FL; renovation in Venice; and its final move to the Historic Venice Train Depot.

 Circus Train Car Update

-The Ringling Bros. and Barnum & Bailey Circus wintered in Venice, Florida between 1960 and 1991.
-With the help of numerous donors from the Venice area and around the nation, VAHS will bring a retired circus train car to the Historic Venice Depot Campus.
-VAHS has found an ideal car, built by Pullman Standard and once owned by Ringling, at the Florida Railroad Museum (FRRM).
+The Ringling Bros. and Barnum & Bailey Circus wintered in Venice, Florida between 1960 and 1992.
+With the help of numerous donors from the Venice area and around the nation, VAHS brought a retired circus train car to the Historic Venice Depot Campus.
+VAHS found an ideal car, built by Pullman Standard and once owned by Ringling, at the Florida Railroad Museum (FRRM).
 The Society has raised the funds to purchase it, restore and reconfigure it, and prepare the Depot site to receive it.
-Called the Short Leaf Pine, the 85-foot long rail car had its last brake check in Venice in 1993.
+Originally called the Short Leaf Pine, the 85-foot long rail car had its last brake check in Venice in 1993.

 Thank you to:

-Thank you for helping to preserve the Venice Depot’s circus train heritage!
+Thank you for helping to preserve Venice's circus heritage!